Kyriosity/read-write/README+/software/design/names/README+/naming_practice.md

 ### Guidelines for methods

-`Get` must be taboo within method names - either this must be property or a better description of the returned: `Read`, `Calculate` u.a.
+`Get` must be taboo within method names - either this must be a property or a better description of the returned: `Read`, `Calculate`, _i.a._

 ## Appendix.
 Posers